 During the years leading up to the grand opening, membership continued to grow to over 800 members.
 The lifetime membership for those joining in the first year was $250.00 and those donating $1,000.00 or more were given Honorary Charter status.
 Following the initial campaign, lifetime membership rates moved to $300.00 per family.
 Thanks to the generous support from local businesses, industries, and 800 plus members, the Ferdinand Community Center had enough money to build a facility that was much needed in the area.
 The building includes a large community room that has a capacity of 800 and a meeting room that can accommodate up to 80 guests.
 The board added approximately 1000 square foot storage room onto the facility 8 years after the opening.
 The facility has hosted a large number of wedding receptions and other celebrations.
 It also has been used for auctions, gun shows, community events, corporate events, home shows, and a variety of other entertainment.
 The most significant thing about this facility is the fact that not one tax dollar was used on the construction of this facility.
 Every penny was derived from donations and memberships, a testament of the true cooperative spirit of Ferdinand and the surrounding area.
 The facility was built on 1710 Community Drive.

-The current community center board of directors include Lee Begle, President; Andy Olinger, Vice President; Randy Greulich, Secretary; Ken Pund, Treasurer; and Board Members, Don Mohr, Paul Weyer, and Greg Dilger, all volunteers.
-Mark Oser also served on the board for a six-year period of time from 2002-2008.
+The current community center board of directors include Lee Begle, President; Andy Olinger, Vice President; Randy Greulich, Secretary; Ken Pund, Treasurer; and Board Members, Don Mohr, Greg Dilger, and Brett Schipp, all volunteers.
+Mark Oser also served on the board for a six-year period of time from 2002-2008 and Paul Weyer served on the board from 2008-2020.
 Current salaried positions include a booking manager and cleaning personnel.
 The facility hosts around 35 weddings per year and a number of other club meetings and community events.

 In May of 2009, the Community Center Board made the decision to donate 5.55 acres of community center property to help pave the way for two significant additions to the Ferdinand community, a library and a YMCA.
 The library was built on 1.95 acres and the YMCA was built on 3.6 acres of land.
 These two facilities, combined with the Community Center and the 18th Street Park, provide the Ferdinand community with tremendous social, educational, and recreational opportunities.